msobhani/SDC-ND-T1-P3-Advanced-Lane-Finding/README.md

 ## Limitations of the pipeline

-The video pipeline performed well on the main project video, but as is clear in the [challenge video output](output_videos/challenge_video_output.mp4) or [harder challenge video output](output_videos/harder_challenge_video_output.mp4), the detection of the lane does not work well.
+The video pipeline performed well on the main project video, but as it is clear in the [challenge video output](output_videos/challenge_video_output.mp4) or [harder challenge video output](output_videos/harder_challenge_video_output.mp4), the detection of the lane does not work well.
 That's possibly because of these reasons:

-* The pipeline does not take the changes in the lighting into account well.
+* The pipeline does not take the changes in the lighting conditions into account well.
 * The car gets closer to the road sides
-* The bends are more steep, and the road has different characteristic
+* The bends are more steep, and the roads have different characteristics
 * The heavy shadow created by the concrete wall in the middle of the highway creates confusion for the pipeline